smford/re-build-systems/README.md

     * Visit the Jenkins installation at `http://[public_dns_name]` or `http://[jenkins2_eip]`

     * SSH into the instance with `ssh -i [path-to-your-private-ssh-key] ubuntu@[jenkins2_eip]`
-        * Contact the `RE Build Tools` team to get the private key.
         * To switch to the root user, run `sudo su -`

 ### Recommandations